nicarq/sovereign-sdk/crates/adapters/celestia/README.md

 are respectively lower and higher than rollup's namespace.
 This can be done using [`NmtProof::verify_complete_namespace`](https://github.com/Sovereign-Labs/nmt-rs/blob/master/src/nmt_proof.rs#L38) for each row in data square that hold's rollup's data.
 Merkle roots computed using the proofs should be equal to the roots obtained from the `DataAvailabilityHeader` header of this block.
-As for the empty blocks (not containing rollup's data) we get an empty row with an absence proof, the same logic applies for proving that there is no rollup's data.
+As for the empty blocks (not containing rollup's data), we get an empty row with an absence proof, the same logic applies for proving that there is no rollup's data.

 #### Checking _correctness_ of the data